dw-miller/HotStar-Streaming-in-Ubuntu/README.md

 # HotStar-Streaming-in-Ubuntu

-1.Select the id of Hotstar Video.
+..* Select the id of Hotstar Video.
-3.Paste The id into the website input box.
+..* Paste The id into the website input box.
 It will create m3u8 file which can be played